-Herzegovina trip – we will ride and walk through fascinating landscapes, interesting villages and cities, historical museums, we will go back in history and learn about Ottoman Empire, WW2, Tito’s Yugoslavia, taste delicious Bosnian food and enjoy tradition.
-The day you will never forget!
+In conclusion, we will ride and walk through fascinating landscapes, interesting villages and cities, historical museums, we will go back to history and learn about Ottoman Empire, WW2, Tito’s Yugoslavia and taste delicious Bosnian food and enjoy the tradition.
+The day you will certainly never forget!

 A really great tour that gave us a taste of what Bosnia is like.
 Well organized we visited all the stops, finishing at Kravice falls just before sunset and it looked beautiful.
 Hamsa our tour guide was informative and everything ran to time.
 So glad we booked this.

 The brand Meet Bosnia tour are exceptional!
 We attended the free City tour then the paid Herzegovina tour which included seeing mostar alongside other beautiful cities/sites… no regrets!
 We highly recommend this tour.
 And a big shot out to our tour guide Amir, who went over and beyond to make our experience a memorable one😊🙏